 Operating a wireless network within a facility is usually a task that requires some degree of specialization.
 This is especially true for a large facility or one where you accept credit cards.
 As a result, if you do not have your own IT department we strongly recommend contracting with a third-party IT firm that specializes in wireless networks.

-CenterEdge Mobile uses a standard 802.11n WiFi network for communications.
-This includes backward compatibility with 802.11g, but we recommend installing 802.11n for increased range.
-If you want to futureproof your network, the 802.11ac is the best option because it provides better range and a faster connection for devices that support it.
+CenterEdge Mobile uses a standard 802.11ac WiFi network for communications, but we recommend installing 802.11ax for an increased range.
+If you want to futureproof your network, the 802.11ax or WiFi 6 is the best option because it provides a better range and a faster connection for devices that support it.

 The range of a single wireless access point varies depending on the quality of the WAP and its surroundings, which makes it difficult to predict.
 You will typically get approximately 100-150 feet of range from a single access point, but in some cases you might get more range.
 It can be affected by physical obstructions, electromagnetic interference, and other devices that are operating in that area.